 - fully-enclosed chicken house with a fox-proof door, roof and floor netting roof

-- no gaps, especially around the base, door and roof as foxes are very adept in scaling fences even when they are electrified
+- no gaps, especially around the base, door and roof (foxes are very adept in scaling fences even when electrified)

 - a curved overhang, which prevents foxes from jumping or climbing over the fence